Warsaw - Things to Do in Warsaw

 Cultural Respect: Remove shoes when entering Polish homes.
 Maintain quiet, respectful behavior in churches and at memorial sites like the Warsaw Uprising Museum.
 Bring odd-numbered flowers as gifts, and always greet with a firm handshake while maintaining eye contact.

 Food Safety: Try milk bars (bar mleczny) for authentic, budget-friendly Polish cuisine - they're government-subsidized and safe.
 Avoid raw vegetables in summer heat.
-Always check if restaurants add 10% service charges before tipping additionally.
+Always check if restaurants add 10% service charges before tipping also.
 Tap water is completely safe.

 When to Visit

 Spring (April-May) offers ideal conditions with temperatures ranging 15-20°C and minimal rainfall (40-50mm monthly).
 Cherry blossoms bloom in Łazienki Park, and hotel prices remain 25-30% below peak season.
 Summer (June-August) brings warmth (20-25°C) but higher humidity and occasional thunderstorms (60-70mm rainfall).
 Expect peak pricing with 40-50% premium rates, though long daylight hours and outdoor festivals like Warsaw Summer Jazz Days (July) compensate.
 The Mozart Festival runs throughout summer at various venues.
-Autumn (September-November) delivers crisp weather (10-18°C) with stunning foliage, moderate rainfall (45-55mm), and shoulder season pricing 20-25% below summer peaks.
+Autumn (September-November) delivers crisp weather (10-18°C) with impressive foliage, moderate rainfall (45-55mm), and shoulder season pricing 20-25% below summer peaks.
 Winter (December-March) sees temperatures drop to -2 to 5°C with occasional snow and shortest days, but hotel rates plummet 35-40% below peak.
 Christmas markets transform the Old Town in December, while New Year celebrations are spectacular.
 Winter suits budget travelers and those seeking cozy indoor cultural experiences.
-Museum enthusiasts should visit October-March when crowds thin significantly.
+Museum ensoiasts should visit October-March when crowds thin significantly.
 Festival lovers should target summer months, while architecture photographers will find autumn's golden light most flattering for the reconstructed Old Town's facades.

 Map of Warsaw